-A report published by the Occupational Safety and Health Administration (OSHA) pointed out that there are more fatal injuries in the construction sector than the average of any other industry in the United States.
-If you suffered injuries at work, contact Ehline Law and our personal injury attorneys as you may be entitled to compensation.
+A report published by the Occupational Safety and Health Administration (OSHA) pointed out that there are more fatal injuries in the construction sector than in any other industry in the United States.
+If you suffered injuries at work, contact Ehline Law and our injury attorneys, as you may be entitled to compensation.

 Although OSHA requires high levels of safety measures to be in place to protect construction workers, the reality is that many of these workers die while on the job due to accidents.